1. Home

 The largest semiconductor manufacturers, including Texas InstrumentsSTMicroelectronicsQualcommNordic Semiconductor, integrated Bluetooth LE into their products, making BLE indoor positioning widely available.

-Bluetooth chip manufacturers
+Bluetooth chip manufacturers.

 As time passed, the technology acquired new features and upgrades.
 In 2017, Bluetooth 5 made it possible to create highly-scalable mesh networks that offered non-hierarchical many-to-many communications.
 A mesh network can be integrated into an indoor positioning system to extend its capabilities and increase location accuracy.